 Methods to Increase Your Closing Rate

-Be ready to ask for their business.
 When the timing is right to ask for the client's business, make sure you have the contract with you at the time.
-Once the client commits to buying your product or service, give them the contract then.
-This shows them you're prepared, serious and ready to get to work for them.
+Once the client commits to buying your product or service, give them the contract right away.
+This promptness shows them you're prepared, serious and ready to get to work for them.
 It also lessens the chance that they'll change their mind.

 Smile, shake their hand and get the contract signed to close the deal.

 Customers come back for more because of people they like and products or services that work.
 Companies don't close sales, people do.
 Long-term, repeat customers are usually the most profitable.
 Hence, the key to success is closing the sale and keeping them coming back for more.

 There are common mistakes that interfere with success and result in clients not sealing the deal.
 Avoiding these blunders can mean a boost in your sales closings.

 The reality of business is that long-term customers tend to come back not because they love your brand so much as they love your sales team.
 Customers buy from people, not impersonal companies.
 A stable sales force is the face of your business and builds lasting relationships with your customers.
 These relationships are the bread and butter of a small business.
 Clients feel uncomfortable when the face of your business keeps changing.